jsx-eslint/eslint-plugin-react/docs/rules/jsx-key.md

 <!-- end auto-generated rule header -->

 Warn if an element that likely requires a `key` prop--namely, one present in an array literal or an arrow function expression.

+The suggestion for this rule inserts `key={null}` as a placeholder.
+This is intentionally flagged by [`react/jsx-no-nullish-key`](./jsx-no-nullish-key.md), so you will still get a warning until a real key is supplied.

 ## Rule Details